Thesis scheduling and modules11/06/2016

 VADEMECUM DEL LAUREANDO

 Dissertation Assignment/Declaration Form

-No later than 6 months before the graduation session, students must submit their completed Dissertation Assignment/ Declaration form to the student affairs office.
+The formalities listed below must be carried out in accordance with the deadlines indicated in order to participate to the graduation session.
+No later than four months before the graduation session, students must submit their completed dissertation assignment/declaration form to the student office.
 Students can download this form from their personal area on Delphi.

 In particular, please note that:

 - The SUPERVISOR must be one of the tenured professors or researchers of the Faculty of Medicine, present on the MUR database

 - The CO-SUPERVISOR (whoever is not in the MUR database or not included among the experts of the subjects of the Degree Course) must be approved by the Degree Course Council (CCL)